-Samsung has announced several of its new TVs coming in 2020.
+Samsung has already launched the majority of its new TVs for 2020.
 That means new QLED sets, both in 8K and 4K resolution, and a new addition to Samsung's Lifestyle lineup of design-focused TVs.

-While the latest Samsung 2020 TVs won't hit the market until later this spring, it’s very possible that several of these models could land on our best TV list.
-We've got the first details of every 8K TV, 4K smart TV and QLED set that Samusng announced is coming later this year.
+The latest Samsung 2020 TVs have come to retailers like BestBuy and Amazon, and it’s very possible that several of these models could land on our best TV list.
+However, with manufacturing and supply chains disrupted by the current COVID-19 pandemic, not all of the models listed here will be widely available, and many retailers will have limited stock.
+We've got the details of every 8K TV, 4K smart TV and QLED set that Samsung announced for this year.

-Here's everything we know so far about Samsung's 2020 TV lineup.
+Here's everything we know about Samsung's 2020 TV lineup.